pacbac/cgscheduler/README.md

 ### Prerequisites

 - Python 3.6+, Django
-- Other Python dependencies are listed in requirements.txt.
-Use pip to install them
+- Other Python dependencies are listed in ```requirements.txt```
+- React with Redux
+- Other JS dependencies listed in ```frontend/package.json```
 - Bash for simple, automated scripts (ex. annual DB cleanup)

+### Layout of the Project

+The project uses React with Redux as the frontend to manage data, handle Ajax requests, and handle UI behavior.
+To retrieve and post data, it treats the Django server as a same-origin API and then updates the Redux store with new data.
+The UI rerendering automatically follows.

 ### Installing and Running